Background Research

 Motivated by a series of reported experiments and their controversial results, the present work investigated if volunteers could causally affect an optical double-slit system through mental efforts alone.
 The participants task alternated between intending the increase of the (real-time feedback informed) amount of light diffracted through a specific single slit and relaxing any intention effort.
 The 160 data sessions contributed by 127 volunteers revealed a statistically significant 6.37 sigma difference between the measurements performed in the intention versus the relax conditions (p = 1.89 × 10, es = 0.50 ± 0.08), while the 160 control sessions conducted without any present observer resulted in statistically equivalent samples (z = −0.04, p = 0.97, es = 0.00 ± 0.08).
 The results couldn’t be simply explained by environmental factors, hence supporting the previously claimed existence of a not yet mapped form of interaction between a conscious agent and a physical system.

-Correlations of random binary sequences with pre-stated operator intention: A review of a 12-year program
+Correlations of random binary sequences with pre-stated operator intention: A review of a 12-year

 Professor Robert Jahn, Dean of Princeton University's School of Engineering and Applied Science, summarizes the first 12 years of his lab's investigation into the influence of consciousness on random physical systems.
 Over 1000 experimental series using different random devices revealed anomalous mean shifts, each deviating from chance by around 10⁻⁴ bits per bit processed.
 Although small, the effects were consistent across a massive database with a total effect exceeding 7σ (p ≈ 3.5 × 10⁻¹³).
 Results were similar regardless of operator location or timing, but deterministic pseudorandom sources showed no anomalous mean shifts.